abishekk06/learning-docker-k8s/Docker.md

     docker rm -f <container-name>  # removes the container forcefully.

     docker exec -it website  bash  # connect to the container via bash
+    '''

 ## Volumes:

 Allows sharing of data.
-'Files' and 'Folders'
+Files and Folders
-Between 'host' and 'container'
+Between host and container
-Between 'containers'
+Between containers

 ### Volumes(Host and Container):